-- 1. Any weapon (including a starter gun) that will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; - 2.
-The frame or receiver of any such weapon; - 3.
-Any firearm muffler or firearm weapon; or - 4.
+- 96. Any weapon (including a starter gun) that will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; - 97.
+The frame or receiver of any such weapon; - 98.
+Any firearm muffler or firearm silencer, defined as any device for silencing, muffling, or diminishing the report of a portable firearm; or - 99.
 Any destructive device, such as any explosive, incendiary or poison gas bomb, or grenade.
 Such term does not include an antique firearm.